jcervas/teaching/2025-2026/class-cmu-2025-84-309/syllabus.md

   - Chapter 3: Nullius in Verba: Free Speech at Colleges and Universities
   - Chapter 4: Hate Speech
-  - Chapter 5: What Campuses Can and Can’t Do
-  - Chapter 6: What’s at Stake?

 ## September 16